pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-The class `StructureHelper` provides a couple of handy methods for
+The class `StructureHelper` provides helper methods for building the structure
-building the structure of a model element: `addChild` remembers the given
-element as a child of the yet-to-be-completed parent body and establishes
+of a model element: `pushChild` remembers the given element as a child of the
-an association between the child handle and the child body, while `complete`
-completes the given body by initializing it with a list of elements previously
-remembered as children of the body.
+given parent body, `popChildren` retrieves and forgets the child elements
+previously remembered for the given body, and `resolveDuplicates` resolves
+duplicate source constructs by incrementing their occurrence count.

 Note how the `FooFileStructureBuilder` uses a custom property for storing
 the parameter names of a Foo function in the element's `SourceElementBody`.